shuveb/loti/tutorial/cp_liburing.rst

 Program structure
 -----------------
 This copy program, like most others, copies the file pointed to by the first argument into the file pointed to in the second argument.
 The core of the program is the :c:func:`copy_file` function.
 Here, we set up an outer ``while`` loop, which turn contains 2 other ``while`` loops at the same level nested within it.
-While the outer ``while`` loop is there to ensure that all bytes from the source file are copied, the first nested ``while`` loop is tasked with creating as many :c:func:`readv` requests as possible.
+While the outer ``while`` loop is there to ensure that all bytes from the source file are copied, the first nested ``while`` loop is tasked with creating as many :man:`readv(2)` type requests as possible.
 In fact, it enqueues as many as the queue depth will allow.

 Once the queue is full, we come to the second nested ``while`` loop.
 This loop reaps up completion queue entries and submits requests to write the destination file, now that the data is read.
 There are several variables that track state and it can get a little confusing.
 But how difficult can an asynchronous file copying program be? :)